Mani (actor)

-Salman Saqib Sheikh, credited as Mani, is a Pakistani actor, politician and host.
+Salman Saqib Sheikh, credited as Mani, is a Pakistani actor, producer, screenwriter, politician and host.
 Mani is mostly known for his comic roles.
-He started his career as an anchor and first roadshow host before becoming a sitcom and comedy actor.
+He started his career as an anchor and roadshow host before becoming a sitcom and comedy actor.

 He is known for his roles in Meri Teri Kahani, Bandish and the telefilm Dil Toh Bacha Hai.

 Early life

 Mani was born on 22 March 1977 and was raised in a locality of Gulshan-e-Iqbal in Karachi.
-During an interview with Samina Peerzada, Mani explains that despite his father Saquib Sheikh was an actor and his elder sister Ayesha Mirza is an actress, he was interested in sports during his early days and did not think about venturing into the television.
-His initial interest grew after his minor appearance in a theatre with a theatre group Katha stars Sania Saeed and Nadia Jamil.
+During an interview with Samina Peerzada, Mani explains that despite his father Saquib Sheikh and elder sister Ayesha Mirza being actors, he was interested in sports during his early years and did not think to venture into television.
+His initial interest grew after a minor appearance in theatre, with the theatre group Katha stars Sania Saeed and Nadia Jamil.

-Career
+Media career

 Early career as actor and scriptwriter

 He started his career in television as a junior anchor and host before becoming an actor.
-He wrote scripts for Fakhar-e-Alam's show Boom Boom Bastic aired on PTV.
-In the early 2000s.
-We mention some of them, including Sarak Chapp, which aired on Geo TV and ATV.
-Mani amog Azfar Ali also created the Azfar Mani Show on AAG TV.
-The show also experienced significant growth within the community and among the general public.
-This airing made them popular among such TV channels.
+He wrote scripts for Fakhar-e-Alam's show Boom Boom Bastic which aired on PTV.
+In the early 2000s, he also worked on various shows, including Sarak Chapp, which aired on Geo TV and ATV.
+Mani among Azfar Ali also created the Azfar Mani Show on AAG TV.
+The show experienced significant growth within the community and among the general public.
+This airing made them popular among Pakistani TV channels.

-Mani played a generous role by participating in campaigns run by Shaukat Khanum Cancer Hospital.
-His excellent behavior and attitude drew a lot of attention from people watching commercials.
-They came forward to contribute as much as they could.
-He also contributed to various commercials and campaigns for Pepsi, Tepal, Ufone, and Mobilink.
+Mani also participated in campaigns run by Shaukat Khanum Cancer Hospital which experienced a great turnout due to his popularity in Pakistan at the time.
+He was also cast in various commercials and campaigns for Pepsi, Tepal, Ufone, and Mobilink.